Twelfth Grade (Terminale)

-Literature: Five hours per week: The Terminale year adheres to the guidelines for the Option Internationale au Baccalauréat (OIB).
+Literature (five hours per week): The Terminale year adheres to the guidelines for the Option Internationale au Baccalauréat (OIB).
 By this year, students are expected to study literary works at a very sophisticated level, most significantly, as a culmination of their study of language and literature in the American Section.
 They will be prepared to take the year-end four-hour written examination and a half-hour oral examination on the literary texts studied over the past two years.
-Students may choose to write one two-hour essay and to write a two-hour prose or poetry commentary on a passage from an unknown literary work, testing the extent to which students are able to apply their acquired skills of close reading and analysis to this piece of literature.
-Starting with the OIB session in 2017, students will be able to choose the creative writing option instead of the text commentary.
-The oral examination includes a close analysis of a passage or poem from texts which the students have studied in depth followed by a question and answer session about the literary works studied during the two-year program.
+Students may choose between writing two two-hour essays, or one two-hour essay and one prose or poetry commentary on a passage from an unknown literary work, testing how they apply skills of close reading and analysis to a piece of literature.
+The oral examination includes close analysis of a passage or poem chosen from texts that the students have studied in depth, followed by a question-and-answer session about the literary works studied during the two-year program.

-According to OIB guidelines and in conjunction with other OIB schools, by the end of Terminale, students will have studied the following texts: one play by Shakespeare, two nineteenth or twentieth century English language novels, two English language plays, a selection of works by two English language poets, one English language non-fiction text or selections of non-fiction writing, and four non-English language works of literature in translation.
-Our students also study texts that amplify their understanding of the required texts.
-Students have free choice readings from the library throughout their time in Upper School.
+According to OIB guidelines and in coordination with other OIB schools, by the end of Terminale, students will have studied the following texts: one play by Shakespeare, two nineteenth- or twentieth-century English-language novels, two English-language plays, a selection of works by two English-language poets, one English-language nonfiction text or selections of nonfiction writing, and four non-English-language works of literature in translation.

-History: Three hours a week: Designed by the French Ministry of Education, the Terminale History/Geography curriculum is a well-defined program that has students focusing on five to six major themes in both History and Geography.
-In History, those themes include the relationships of societies to their past, the role of opinions, beliefs, ideologies, and media in forming public opinion, the rise of China since 1911, the role of the U.S. on world affairs from 1919 to the present, regions of conflict focusing on the Middle East, international governance since 1945, and U.S. domestic history from World War II to the present.
-This grand historical survey is half of the program.
+History (three hours a week): Designed by the French Ministry of Education, the Terminale history/geography curriculum is a well-defined program that has students focusing on five to six major themes in history and geography.
+In history, those themes include the relationships of societies to their past, the role of the media in forming public opinion, the rise of China since 1911, American foreign policy from 1919 to the present, regions of conflict focusing on the Middle East, international governance since 1945, and US domestic history from World War II to the present.
+This grand historical survey constitutes half of the program.